minio/docs-k8s/source/core-concepts/core-concepts.rst

 Erasure Coding splits objects into data and parity blocks, where parity blocks support reconstruction of missing or corrupted data blocks.
-MinIO distributes both data and parity blocks across :mc:`minio server <minio-server>` nodes and drives in an :ref:`Erasure Set <minio-ec-erasure-set>`.
+MinIO distributes both data and parity blocks across ::mc:`minio server <minio.server>` nodes and drives in an :ref:`Erasure Set <minio-ec-erasure-set>`.
 Depending on the configured parity, number of nodes, and number of drives per node in the Erasure Set, MinIO can tolerate the loss of up to half (``N/2``) of drives and still